tristanaburns/markdown-forge/backend/README.md

 - All endpoints are protected with JWT authentication
 - Passwords are hashed using bcrypt
-- CORS is configured for the frontend domain
+- CORS is configured for allowed frontend domains
 - Rate limiting is implemented for API endpoints
+- Input validation and sanitization
+- File type verification
+- Size limitations

 ## Error Handling